samueloliva/Line-overlap/README.md

 # Line-overlap
-Algorithm that checks if two lines overlap
+A library that checks if two lines overlap

+# Usage